gml4gtk/gml4gtk/README.md

 # gml4gtk

 Linux GTK+ gui program for gml or graphviz dot graph sugiyama layout algorithm. <https://graphviewer.nl/>

 ![download gml4gtk on sourceforge](https://sourceforge.net/projects/gml4gtk/)

-This program support partial graphviz dot, gml or vcg graph data and has own graph layout routines and does not depend on graphviz or others.
+This program support partial graphviz dot, gml ,bgv or vcg graph data and has own graph layout routines and does not depend on graphviz or others.
 This program has a GTK+ gui interactive user interface and can be compiled for gtk-2 or gtk-3 using configure:
 ./autogen.sh
 ./configure --with-gtk=2.0